ewclide/dewjs/README.md

 ## Object.$clone
 ### Description
     this.$clone([fullClone])
 > Allows to clone current object.
 Link to the prototype is stored.
-> Recieves one parameter wich allows to clone all sub objects
+> Recieves one parameter wich allows to clone all sub objects.
 ### Example
 ```js
     var one = { a : "A", b : "B" },